 The best Stamford and Greenwich criminal lawyers know that AIC can interfere with your job or family responsibilities to a point where it may get you fired.
 It can be up to 6 hours a week during the late afternoons.
 If you work in Manhattan, it’s virtually impossible to comply with AIC.

 So if you’ve been ticketed or arrested in Greenwich Connecticut for Disorderly Conduct / CGS 53a-182, contact one of the experienced Stamford domestic violence lawyers at Mark Sherman Law today.
-You can read success stories from our former Greenwich clients on the Avvo.com certified client review website.
-Then call us today at (203) 358-4700.
+You can read success stories from our former Greenwich clients on the Avvo.com certified client review website, and give us a call.